dmitrypol/dmitrypol.github.io/_posts/2019-03-18-envoy-proxy.md

 categories: redis
 ---

-In a previous [article]({% post_url 2019-02-25-1000-node-redis-cluster %}) we explored using Redis Cluster.
+In the previous [article]({% post_url 2019-02-25-1000-node-redis-cluster %}) we explored using Redis Cluster.
 Now we will discuss using Envoy Proxy to scale our Redis infrastructure.
 This article assumes that the reader is familiar with Redis and Docker Compose.

 * TOC
 {:toc}

 ## Introduction

 Redis can be leveraged for many purposes to help scale our applications.
 It can help with caching, background job queuing, access throttling, features flags, and so on.
 Some of the challenges with Redis are that it is mostly single-threaded and all data has to fit into RAM.
-We could use replicas for reads or setup multiple Redis servers for different purposes (one for cache, another for job queue, ...) and use different connection strings.
+We could use replicas for reads or setup multiple Redis servers for different purposes (one for cache, another for job queue, ...) and use separate connection strings.

 But what if we needed a VERY large cache to store rapidly changing data?
 For example, a game like Pokémon where we keep track of user's physical lon/lat locations.
 We need a lot of RAM to store the individual Redis keys.
 Using TTL to purge stale keys can tax our CPU.